CNDormer/Calculator-for-school/README.md

 > [!IMPORTANT]
-> This calc is still in early-developement.
+> This calc is still in early-developement.<br>
+> Oh and when using negative number it will always show 0-1 i believe until i fixed it

 > [!NOTE]
 > Remind me to do the trig function in JS if you see this